ThorstenHans/spin-starter/README.md

 1. Open the command palette → **Dev Containers: Rebuild and Reopen in Container**
 2. When asked to **Select a dev container configuration**, choose the one you want.

+*Choosing a Dev Container configuration is also possible when creating a GitHub Codespace.
+Check the context menu and use the 'NEW WITH OPTIONS...' command in GitHub WebUI.*